Bouchée à la Reine with Lobster

 - Place 1 shape on top of each pastry rectangle, in the center, and brush the whole thing lightly with the egg wash.
 Bake for 18-20 mins.
 Then allow to cool and leave out at room temperature.

 - Meanwhile, prepare the sauce.
-In a large skillet melt 3 tablespoon (45 g) of butter.
+In a large skillet melt 3 tbsp (45 g) of butter.
 Once foamy add the flour, whisk until combined and cook for 1 minute.
 Add reserved poaching liquid and cook, while whisking, until sauce thickens.
-Add heavy cream, 1 tablespoon (15 ml) of wine, lemon zest, chives and dill.
+Add heavy cream, 1 tbsp (15 ml) of wine, lemon zest, chives and dill.
 Taste for season and add salt and pepper to taste only if needed.
+Add the leeks back in and stir to combine.

 - Add lobster meat to the sauce and heat through.